Vinted

-Vinted Group UAB is a Lithuanian technology company best known for its online marketplace Vinted.
+Vinted Group UAB (formerly Mano Drabužiai, meaning "my clothing") is a Lithuanian technology company best known for its online marketplace Vinted.
 Vinted is the leading second-hand fashion marketplace in Europe and a go-to destination for all kinds of second-hand items.
-According to the company, its mission is to make second-hand the first choice worldwide.
+According to the company, its mission is to 'make second-hand first choice worldwide'.

 The company operates as an ecosystem of businesses, including the Vinted Marketplace (its peer-to-peer resale platform), Vinted Go (logistics and shipping services), Vinted Pay (in-app payment solutions), and Vinted Ventures (an investment arm supporting the circular economy).
-Headquartered in Vilnius, Lithuania, it also has offices in Germany and the Netherlands and employs more than 2,000 people.
+Headquartered in Vilnius, Lithuania, it also has offices in Germany and the Netherlands and employs more than 2,200 people.

 History

-Vinted was co-founded in 2008 by Milda Mitkutė and Justas Janauskas in Vilnius, Lithuania.
-The idea originated when Mitkutė was moving house and wanted a way to sell clothes she no longer needed.
+Vinted was co-founded in 2008 by Milda Mitkute and Justas Janauskas in Vilnius, Lithuania.
+The idea originated when Mitkute was moving house and wanted a way to sell clothes she no longer needed.
 Janauskas helped her create a website where users could trade clothing items.
 In 2016, Dutch entrepreneur Thomas Plantenga joined Vinted as a strategy consultant and later became Chief Executive Officer, leading the company through a period of international growth.

-In 2019, Vinted became Lithuania’s first technology unicorn after raising €128 million at a €1 billion valuation in a funding round led by Lightspeed Venture Partners.
+In 2019, Vinted became Lithuania's first technology unicorn after raising €128 million at a €1 billion valuation in a funding round led by Lightspeed Venture Partners.
 In October 2020, it acquired United Wardrobe, a Dutch competitor, and in November 2020 German Kleiderkreisel and Mamikreisel were officially merged into the Vinted platform.
-In 2024 it acquired Trendsales, a Danish resale platform.
+In 2024, it acquired Trendsales, a Danish resale platform.

-According to Vogue Business, Vinted’s revenue grew 61% between 2022 and 2023 and the company posted a net profit of €17.8 million in 2023.
+According to Vogue Business, Vinted's revenue grew 61% between 2022 and 2023 and the company posted a net profit of €17.8 million in 2023.
+Usage of Vinted in the UK has grown from 1.2 million users in 2021, to 8 million in 2023.
 In 2024, the group reported consolidated revenue of €813.4 million (up 36% from 2023) and a net profit of €76.7 million, up 330% from 2023.
 As of 2024, Vinted was valued at approximately €5 billion, operating in more than 26 markets worldwide and announcing plans to launch in Ireland, Greece, Latvia, Slovenia, and Estonia in 2025.
+As of 2025, the company employed more than 2,200 people.

+In April 2026, Vinted completed a secondary share transaction of €880m, valuing the company at €8bn.